PRM710/RETAX/README.md

 - Built with **Next.js (App Router)**
 - Uses **fetch API** for data integration
 - No use of `useState`, `useEffect`, or Context API
-- Clean and professional bill-like layout
+- Clean and professional bill like layout
 - Supports printing multiple copies directly from the browser

 ---